moksamedia/okta-spring-boot-login-options/README.md

 ./gradlew bootRun
 ```

-Look at the code or the [blog post](https://developer.okta.com/blog/2019/05/15/spring-boot-login-options) for the hard-coded credentials. the blog post also has instructions for configuring GitHub and Okta as identity providers.
+Look at the code or the [blog post](https://developer.okta.com/blog/2019/05/15/spring-boot-login-options) for the hard-coded credentials.
+The blog post also has instructions for configuring GitHub and Okta as identity providers.

 To run the `oauth-okta-starter` example, you'll need to create an account and OIDC app on Okta.